What is a chest X-ray?

 How do chest X-rays work?

-An X-ray machine emits very tiny particles called photons that pass through the body and get picked up by a sensitive film or imaging plate.
+An X-ray machine emits very tiny particles called photons that pass through the body and are picked up by a sensitive film or imaging plate.
+Radiation exposure is kept at the lowest dose possible while still making the picture clear.
 Structures that are dense, like bones, will block most of the photons and appear white on the developed film.
 Tissue, such as muscle, blood, skin and fat, appears darker.

 What happens during a chest X-ray?

-Your child will be sent to our Radiology Department and dressed in a gown.
-They will stand or sit in front of the machine and may be asked to hold their breath when the X-ray is taken.
-Two views are usually taken: one from the front and one from the side.
-This is a painless test.
+You and your child will go to our Radiology Department.
+Your child will be dressed in a gown.
+When appropriate, your child will be asked to stand or sit in front of the machine and hold their breath when the X-ray is taken.

 How long does a chest X-ray take?